marktmng/marktmng/README.md

 ### 🚀 **About Me**
 > *"Blending code and creativity to build scalable, user‑centric digital solutions."*

-I am a **Software Developer** with a **completed Master’s degree in Information Technology (Software Development)**.
-I have hands‑on experience across full‑stack development, cloud platforms, and graphic design for digital products, supported by professional internships as a **Software Developer at Source Infinity** and a **Frontend Developer at Brunton NZ**.
-I am focused on building maintainable systems, clean APIs, and intuitive user interfaces that solve real‑world business problems.
+I am a **Software Developer** and **Cloud Engineer** with hands-on experience across full-stack development, cloud platforms, and graphic design for digital products, supported by professional internships as a **Software Developer at Source Infinity** and a **Frontend Developer at Brunton NZ**.
+I am open to starting in any IT-related role aligned with my academic background, where I can contribute effectively while continuing to develop my technical and professional skills.
+I am highly motivated, quick to learn, and genuinely passionate about information technology, with a strong focus on building maintainable systems, clean APIs, and intuitive user interfaces that solve real-world business problems.

 ---